Epstein–Barr virus: History

-The Epstein–Barr virus was named after M.A.
-Epstein and Yvonne Barr, who discovered the virus together with Bert Achong.
-In 1961, Epstein, a pathologist and expert electron microscopist, attended a lecture on "The commonest children's cancer in tropical Africa—a hitherto unrecognised syndrome" by D. P. Burkitt, a surgeon practicing in Uganda, in which Burkitt described the "endemic variant" (pediatric form) of the disease that now bears his name.
+The Epstein–Barr virus was named after M. A. Epstein and Yvonne Barr, who discovered the virus together with Bert Achong.
+In 1961, Epstein, a pathologist and expert electron microscopist, attended a lecture on "The commonest children's cancer in tropical Africa—a hitherto unrecognised syndrome" by D. P. Burkitt, a surgeon practicing in Uganda, in which Burkitt described the "endemic variant" (pediatric form) of what is now called Burkitt's lymphoma.
 In 1963, a specimen was sent from Uganda to Middlesex Hospital to be cultured.
 Virus particles were identified in the cultured cells, and the results were published in The Lancet in 1964 by Epstein, Achong, and Barr.
 Cell lines were sent to Werner and Gertrude Henle at the Children's Hospital of Philadelphia who developed serological markers.
 In 1967, a technician in their laboratory developed mononucleosis, and they were able to compare a stored serum sample, showing that antibodies to the virus developed.
 In 1968, they discovered that EBV can directly immortalize B cells after infection, mimicking some forms of EBV-related infections, and confirmed the link between the virus and infectious mononucleosis.